New project history screen

 After getting all the latest changes, the "Merge into Main" button appears.

 Beware of stashed changes!

 Currently, if you have uncommitted changes, the application suggests you transfer changes to the other branch or stash them.

-If you want to merge your branch into master but have uncommitted changes in the master branch, you’ll see an alert like this:
+If you want to merge your branch into Main but have uncommitted changes in the Main branch, you’ll see an alert like this: